Sentiment Trading Revisited

 _ _

-(17/06/205) Update: Matt Levine - one of the Finance columnist I enjoy reading most - just published a long piece “It’s Not Gambling, It’s Predicting” in his newsletter on exactly this issue:
+(17/06/2025) Update: Matt Levine - one of the finance columnists I enjoy reading most - just published a long piece “It’s Not Gambling, It’s Predicting” in his newsletter on exactly this issue:

 Kalshi offers a prediction market where you can bet on sports.
 No!
 Sorry!
 Wrong!
 It offers a prediction market where you can predict which team will win a sports game, and if you predict correctly you make money, and if you predict incorrectly you lose money.
 Not “bet on sports.”
 “Predict sports outcomes for money.”
 Completely different.